 College of Business at Dallas Baptist University provides an exceptional educational experience in order to prepare traditional age and adult students for the global business environment.
 Central to this educational experience is the integration of the Christian faith and Biblically-based values with the study of the various disciplines of business.
 As a result, students are expected to develop into servant leaders who are able to make significant and sustainable contributions in their service to others through their chosen careers.

-Dallas Baptist University's College of Business and Graduate School of Business are accredited:
+Dallas Baptist University's College of Business, which includes the Graduate School of Business, are accredited:

 QUALITY: Our commitment to quality is made clear by the fact that the DBU College of Business and Graduate School of Business are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 This accreditation requires that stringent and ongoing outcomes-measures be applied to ensure that the highest quality in the teaching/learning process is achieved and maintained.
 Click on this link to see the combined and program level annual reports.

 These reports provide information about academic quality and student achievement for the College of Business and the Graduate School of Business.